 Find us on Facebook!

 We're very glad you have chosen Northern Illinois University!
-All of us in the Division of International Programs are happy to meet you and graciously treasure the cultural heritage you bring to NIU.
+All of us in the Division of International Affairs are happy to meet you and graciously treasure the cultural heritage you bring to NIU.

 The staff of the International Student and Faculty Office is here to help you transition to NIU and help you throughout your experiences.